mtingers/cicd-branching-model/README.md

   Once the `review` environment is deployed, the pipeline pauses.
 - Upon reviewing the `review` environment (tests, log checks, etc), the `production` pipeline can continue on and manually release to the `production` target cluster.
+- `staging` fits more in the continuous deployment classification since it automatically deployed.
+- `production` is closer to continuous delivery since it is manually deployed.

 ![Trunk CICD](/trunk-cicd.png)